hsinlin/CodeFights-Solutions-JS/README.md

 # CodeFights-Solutions-JS
-Solutions to various problems in JS, on [CodeFights](https://codefights.com/).
+Solutions to various problems on [CodeFights](https://codefights.com/)

 ## Contributing
 Put solution in appropiate folder / file, make a new folder for each new section on CodeFights.
-Solutions should be in JavaScript only.
+Solutions should be in JavaScript only ( *except the Python section* ).

 The section folders should be: